FadisChen/MindMap-ChromeExtension/README.md

 4. Wait for the mind map and summary to generate
 5. Use the interactive interface to view and edit the mind map
 6. Click the "Download" button to save the mind map and summary together as an SVG file
+7. Use the question-answering functionality to ask questions about the content of the file
+8. Use the right-click menu to directly select text to generate a mind map

+## Advanced Settings

+- Adjust the single-processing character count (default 5000 characters) in the settings
+- Set the text overlap character count (default 200 characters) to ensure text continuity
+- Adjust the API request delay time (default 3 seconds)
+- Set the Jina AI API key to enable the intelligent question-answering functionality
+- Supports custom Groq and OpenAI model selection
+- Choose whether to enable the intelligent question-answering functionality

 ## Notes